 Imagine a 38-year-old house cat, a parrot that's been around for over a century, an alligator that survived the bombing of his zoo during World War II, and even a clam that was born in 1499.
 All of these senior citizens of the animal kingdom on this list are real, believe it or not.Some of these ancient animals hold titles from the Guinness Book of World Records, while others are less officially recognized as the oldest of their kind ever in captivity.
 They're ordered roughly from oldest to youngest, but all of them lived longer than any other member of their species we know of.
 Some of them are even still alive and kicking today.
 Check out these golden oldies and ponder the circumstances that caused them to flap their wings, stretch their legs, or move their fins so much longer than the rest of their kind.

 Ming was the nickname given to a quahog clam dredged off the coast of Iceland in 2006.
 Its age was calculated by counting the annual growth lines on its shell.
 According to the lines and subsequent tests, Ming was 507 years old, which means this clam started doing its thing in 1499.
-Unfortunately, researchers accidentally killed the mollusk in 2013.
+Unfortunately, researchers accidentally killed the mollusk upon discovering it in 2006.